SangeyLama/UCNSemester3SangeysNotes/Readme.md

 ### Technology
 Knowledge:
+The students should have achieved knowledge of:
 * Principles of design and implementation of distributed systems.
 * Fundamental network concepts.

 Skills:
+The students should be able to:
 * Include relevant technological aspects in the development of distributed systems, including:
 * Central security concepts and threats.
 * Use of virtualization